amitgupta7/azure-tf-static-website/README.md

 # azure-tf-static-website
 This is a simple terraform script to setup an azure static website with serverless function backend.
-For learning purpose only.
+The deployed website has fb and google trackers, provided as is for learning how to deploy cookie consent banner to block 3rd party user tracking.
+Only for learning purposes.
 See `src/clinic-website` for the static website, and `src/api` for azure serverless function backend apis (written in node v16).
+The fb tracker is in `src/clinic-website/js/tracker.js` and the google tracker code is embeded in `src/clinic-website/pages/header.html`.

+The script requires `terraform`, `az-cli` and `swa` commands installed on the machine.
+These can be installed with `pip` and `npm` respectively.

 ```shell
 # Install and login to azure cli